Neon Black Festival: Indy's first Black dance festival

 - Epiphany Dance Collective

+Curry stated “One of our highlights is a workshop led by Michelle Gibson, a renowned dancer who specializes in second line culture from New Orleans.
+She’ll be accompanied by a live brass band, offering participants a unique and immersive experience.”

 Tickets are priced at $30 per day for adults and $15 per day for students.
+Workshops prices start at $40.
 To purchase tickets, click here.